Dillman (Brooklyn Nine-Nine): Plot

-Jake (Andy Samberg) asks Holt (Andre Braugher) to be part of his special task force, citing his records but Holt remains unconvinced.
+Jake (Andy Samberg) asks Holt (Andre Braugher) for a position on his new special task force, citing his records but Holt remains unconvinced.
 Then, a glitter bomb explodes on Jake's desk, causing damage to the precinct and ruining the only evidence to a murder.
+Jake panics and accuses a nearby officer of planting it.
 Holt decides to put the precinct on lockdown until they find the culprit.

 To help with the case, Holt calls SFPD Detective Frank Dillman (J. K. Simmons), whom he deems the best detective he's ever worked with.
 Dillman's strict and fast-learning methods prove to be difficult for Jake to show he can earn the position in the task force so he sets to investigate on his own.
 He accuses Terry (Terry Crews) after finding his suspenders with glitter but Dillman quickly shoots down the allegation as the glitter is not the same color as the one in the explosion.
 Dillman then questions Rosa (Stephanie Beatriz) but she proves her innocence because she was watching a soap opera during the events.

 Desperate, Jake accuses Holt of being part of the bombing but he reveals he had lunch with Boyle (Joe Lo Truglio) to offer him the task force position.
 Overhearing Jake and Boyle talk, Dillman then deduces that Jake planted the bomb in order to prove himself to Holt for the task force position.
 Despite Amy's (Melissa Fumero) defense, Holt suspends Jake.
 Jake then eventually returns with more evidence: Dillman was fired by the SFPD and now works at a hobby shop and hoped Holt would give him the position at the task force.
 Dillman confesses to all this but maintains that he didn't plant the bomb.
-Boyle then arrives and solves the mystery: the culprit was the Assistant District Attorney who wanted evidence destroyed to win the trial and had an officer in the precinct plant the bomb.
+Boyle then arrives and solves the mystery: the culprit was the Assistant District Attorney who wanted evidence destroyed to provide an excuse for losing a weak case at trial and had an officer (who ironically was the first one Jake accused earlier) in the precinct plant the bomb.
 The officer is arrested and Jake tells Boyle to accept the task force position, citing his performance in solving the case.
-And despite being innocent, Holt decides not to offer any job opportunity to Dillman, having lost respect for him.
+Dillman realizes Holt doesn't consider him the best detective he has worked with anymore, as Holt lost some respect for him.